Ferret-Master/Scenarios/Notes.md

 Implementation(UI):

-ill have an observable per visible active objective up to a limit of 4(may be increased later)
+it ll have an observable per visible active objective up to a limit of 4(may be increased later)

 table will be either either static or dynamically made for this number and updated using ko computed.